Mitcham tram stop: Double line track

 In late June 2012 a double line track was opened from Mitcham to Mitcham Junction, save for a short stretch of single track immediately to the west of Mitcham Junction due to the limited clearance under the road bridge.
 The track layout allows two trams to travel between the stations at the same time.
 Work laying the new track and installing the new OHLE (over head line) cables began in spring 2012.
 The job took about three months to complete, and 18 test tram runs passed successfully before opening.

+Design

+The stop consists of twin platforms accessible by ramps at either end.